Light Pipe Design Guide

 • A plastic or metal retainer ring to seal the exit surface

-Board Mount Light Pipes
+Board-Mount Light Pipes

 On the same end where the LED is attached to the board, the light pipe can also be attached to the PCB or surface.
 The LED fits inside the light pipe and is also attached to the PCB.

-Board-mount light pipes can be rigid or right-angle.
 Rigid light pipes do not bend like their flexible counterparts.

 When 90-degree angle alignment to the LED or PCB board is crucial, right-angle light pipes are mounted to the board directly over the LED.
 Right-angle light pipes are available in multiple board-mount options, including: